pyriemann.clustering.Kmeans¶

 Estimator instance.

-- set_score_request(*, sample_weight: bool | None | str = '$UNCHANGED$') Kmeans ¶
+- set_score_request(*, sample_weight: bool | None | str = '$UNCHANGED$') Kmeans¶

-Request metadata passed to the
+Configure whether metadata should be requested to be passed to the

-).
-Please see User Guide on how the routing mechanism works.The options for each parameter are:
+enable_metadata_routing=True(seesklearn.set_config()).
+Please check the User Guide on how the routing mechanism works.The options for each parameter are:

 The default (

-) retains the existing request.
+sklearn.utils.metadata_routing.UNCHANGED) retains the existing request.
 This allows you to change the request for some parameters and not others.Added in version 1.3.

 - sample_weightstr, True, False, or None, default=sklearn.utils.metadata_routing.UNCHANGED